Elisabeth Kübler-Ross: Final years and death

-Kübler-Ross suffered a series of strokes between 1987 and 1995 which eventually left her partially paralyzed on her left side; in the meantime the Healing Waters Farm and the Elisabeth Kübler-Ross Center closed.
-After the Virginia house fire and subsequent stroke, she moved down to Scottsdale, Arizona, in October 1994.
-After suffering a larger stroke a few months later, she found herself living in a wheelchair and wished to be able to determine her time of death.
+Kübler-Ross endured a sequence of strokes from 1987 to 1994, none of which imposed lasting physical limitations upon her.
+Following a Virginia house fire on October 6, 1994, and subsequent transient ischemic attack (TIA), she relocated to Scottsdale, Arizona.
+During this period, the Healing Waters Farm and the Elisabeth Kübler-Ross Center ceased operations in Headwaters, Virginia.
+The following month, she acquired a residence in the desert near Carefree, Arizona.
+After suffering a larger stroke in May 1995, she found herself living in a wheelchair and wished to be able to determine her time of death.

 In 1997, Oprah Winfrey flew to Arizona to interview Kübler-Ross and discuss with her whether she herself was going through the five stages of grief.
-Further, in a 2002 interview with The Arizona Republic, she stated that she was ready for death and even welcomed it, calling God a "damned procrastinator".
+July 2001 saw her traveling to Switzerland to celebrate her 75th birthday with her triplet sisters.
+In a 2002 interview with The Arizona Republic, she stated that she was ready for death and even welcomed it, calling God a "damned procrastinator".

-Kübler-Ross died at a nursing home in Scottsdale on August 24, 2004, aged 78.
+With her two children at her side in Scottsdale on August 24, 2004, Kübler-Ross finally died of natural causes.
+She was 78.
 She was buried at the Paradise Memorial Gardens Cemetery in Scottsdale.

 In 2005 her son, Ken Ross, founded the Elisabeth Kübler-Ross Foundation in Scottsdale, Arizona.
+The trademark 'Elisabeth Kübler-Ross,' along with all associated copyrights, is managed by her children through the Elisabeth Kübler-Ross Family Limited Partnership.